 4 Common Accounts Receivable Challenges and How To Solve Them

-- Failing to follow up on overdue invoices
+- Missed follow-ups on overdue invoices

 - Errors on bills and invoices